santa-land/secret-santa/README.md

 - [Yarn](https://yarnpkg.com/lang/en/) Facebook Package Manager
 - [GulpJS](http://gulpjs.com/): As my building tool
 - [SASS](http://sass-lang.com/): css of this project was short. but for warm up I put some SASS codes.
+- [JSdoc](http://usejsdoc.org/): I am new to this.
+Codes are commented out both front and back ends.
+The output of JSdoc is on [gh-page of this repository](https://alireza-saberi.github.io/secret-santa/)

 ## APIs and technologies in the next few days :stuck_out_tongue_closed_eyes:
 Time for this project was short.
 I have to add more stuff into that soon

-- [JSdoc](http://usejsdoc.org/): To provide documentation for the JS codes.
-Codes are currently commented wisely for this
 - [Jasmine](https://jasmine.github.io/): As my test framework.

 ## How to make it work on your machine